JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-create-first-app.md

 ![Select the Project view](select-project-view.png){width=200}

-Each Kotlin Multiplatform Mobile project includes three modules:
+Each Kotlin Multiplatform project includes three modules:

 * _shared_ is a Kotlin module that contains the logic common for both Android and iOS applications – the code you share between platforms.
 It uses [Gradle](gradle.md) as the build system that helps you automate your build process.
 The _shared_